JyotikaJayani-08/Ambu-Trackers-Hackfest/README.md

 assess the patient's condition and make informed decisions regarding the necessity of hospital admission or discharge.
 # OUR APPROACH :-
-1.We will use the various sensor like Pulse sensor,Temparature Sensor,Blood Pressure  Sensor etc. to collect  the data from the patient's body to monitor the physiological changes.
+1.We will use various sensors like Pulse sensor,Temparature Sensor,Blood Pressure  Sensor etc. to collect  the data from the patient's body to monitor the physiological changes.
 2.We will then send this data through ESP32 Microcontroller to process  and transmit the data.
-3.We will then send this processsed data through Blink IOT Platform to  the Hospital Dashboard that will update with patient’s condition.
+3.We will then send this processsed data through Blink IOT and Ubidots platform to  the hospital dashboard that will update with patient’s condition.
-4.We will use  Techniques of Machine Learning algorithm to collect data via electrodes through patient’s body and  monitor the changes .
+4.We will use  Techniques of Machine Learning algorithm to collect data via ECG electrodes through patient’s body and monitor the changes .
 5.We will use a AI assistant chatbot that will help to communicate with the dashboard continuously.

 The implementation of this solution offers several key benifits